ConvXAI: Delivering Heterogeneous AI Explanations via Conversations to Support Human-AI Scientific Writing: User Studies

 All scores are demonstrated in Table~\ref{tab:writing_eval} (C).
 We can observe that, by comparing with \emph{Original} scores, \textbf{both \system and \baseline are useful for humans to improve their auto-metric writing performance}, including the ``Grammarly'', ``Model Quality'', and ``Model Structure'' scores.
 Furthermore, \system specifically outperforms \baseline on Grammarly and writing quality metrics, indicating that \textbf{\system can potentially help users to write better grammar-based and style-based sentences} in scientific abstracts than \baseline.
 On the other hand, the human editor's evaluation shows inconsistent results, where \textbf{\system and \baseline can both improve the writing Structure} evaluations, but not in the Quality metric.
-To probe the inconsistency between human and auto-metric evaluations, we further compute the Pearson correlation between the model scores and the human ratings and find that both quality and structure are negatively correlated or not correlated (quality: -0.0311 and structure: -0.1150), showing that there is misalignment between human and models.
+To probe the inconsistency between human and auto-metric evaluations, we further compute the Pearson correlation between the model scores and the human ratings and find that both quality and structure are negatively correlated or not correlated (quality: -0.0311 and structure: -0.1150), showing that there is a misalignment between humans and models.

-Therefore, we posit that both universal XAI systems, including \system and \baseline, are useful to improve human writing performance under the auto-metric evaluations.
+Therefore, we posit that both universal XAI systems, including \system and \baseline, are useful to improve human writing performance under auto-metric evaluations.
 Particularly, \system can outperform \baseline in terms of grammar and style-based writing quality.
-Besides, as the human is not aligned with model evaluations based on Pearson correlations, the improvement failed in human quality metric.
-This negative finding actually provides valuable insights on the important of aligning the human judgement and model objective in AI tasks, so that users can use the systems to effectively reach both improvement goals.
+Besides, as the human is not aligned with model evaluations based on Pearson correlations, the improvement failed in the human quality metric.
+This negative finding actually provides valuable insights into the importance of aligning the human judgment and model objective in AI tasks, so that users can use the systems to effectively reach both improvement goals.